exercism/v3/.github/ISSUE_TEMPLATE/implement-concept-exercise.md

 - Normalize ternary expressions to if statements, as we are not interested in the type of conditional that is used.
 - ...

-To help the implementer get started, add a link to the language's representer document.]
+To help the implementer get started, add a link to the language's representer document.

+If you don't know what representers are, feel free to leave this section empty.]

 ## Analyzer